New year, new stimulant? You bet your ass!

 Other user reviews confirm

 The above viewpoints are backed up by others who are anecdotally reporting a similar feel to DMAA and DMBA, with increased levels of focus and feelings of warmth.
-These helped popularize DMAA in both pre-workouts and thermogenic products.
-Even with 1,3 still quite freely available on the market, users are always looking for the next big thing.
+These helped popularize previous stimulants in both pre-workouts and thermogenic products.

 As far as any crash goes, other testers report a much smoother ‘comedown’ compared to that of high dose caffeine and DMAA, enabling them to continue to have a good day long after the stimulant has worn off.